Federal Immigration Lawyer Defending Clients in Texas Northern District Courts

 If you have been charged with any federal immigration offense, it is important to understand the law, the penalties you face and the options you have for protecting yourself.
-Our attorneys provide the detailed information and advice you need to make informed and effective decisions throughout your court proceedings.
+Our attorney provides the detailed information and advice you need to make informed and effective decisions throughout your court proceedings.

 Contact Us to Discuss Your Defense Options During a Free Consultation

-At Goza & Carreras, we understand the fear and worry associated with federal immigration crimes.
+At Carreras Law Group, we understand the fear and worry associated with federal immigration crimes.
 We provide the quality legal guidance and emotional guidance you need to work through the fear and worry and focus on protecting your future and family.